Financial Sponsorship

 Identifying, Preserving, Digitizing, and Sharing African American-Related Records and Research Resources

-Digitizing large number of records - like the United States Colored Troops Pension Application, Revolutionary War Land Bounty Records & Pension Applications, Plantation account ledgers, etc. - is an expensive endeavor.
+Digitizing large numbers of records - like the United States Colored Troops Pension Application, Revolutionary War Land Bounty Records & Pension Applications, Plantation account ledgers, etc. - is an expensive endeavor.